sbcshop/BreadPi/README.md

 or

-take digital inputs from buttons using button function of BreadPi class.
+* Take digital inputs from buttons using button function of BreadPi class.

 ```python
 bread_pi = BreadPi()